-Take a look around some of the town’s many Shakespeare sites – there’s Shakespeare’s Birthplace where he was born and grew up, the Schoolroom and Guildhall where he was taught, his wife Anne Hathaway’s Cottage, New Place where he spent his married life, his mother Mary Arden’s Farm and Holy Trinity Church where he was baptised and buried.
+Look around some of the town’s many Shakespeare sites – there’s Shakespeare’s Birthplace where he was born and grew up, the Schoolroom and Guildhall where he was taught, his wife Anne Hathaway’s Cottage, New Place where he spent his married life, his mother Mary Arden’s Farm and Holy Trinity Church where he was baptised and buried.

-Where to stay in Stratford-upon-Avon: The Hotel Indigo is right opposite Shakespeare’s New Place and a couple of minutes from the RSC.
+Where to stay in Stratford-upon-Avon: The Hotel Indigo* is opposite Shakespeare’s New Place and a couple of minutes from the RSC.
 Its Tudor building mixes historic features and a bright, light-filled extension, with a courtyard garden, tearoom and cosy library snug.

 Day 6: Stratford-upon-Avon > York

 The following day, head north to York.
-The journey takes around 4 hours, departing Stratford-upon-Avon at 09.30 and arriving into Birmingham Moor Street at 10.17, where you transfer to Birmingham New Street (around a 10-minute walk away) for the 11.03 service which arrives in York at 13.30.
+The journey takes around 4 hours, departing Stratford-upon-Avon at 09.30 and arriving into Birmingham Moor Street at 10.17, where you transfer to Birmingham New Street (a 10-minute walk away) for the 11.03 service which arrives in York at 13.30.
 Then you have the rest of the day and the next morning to explore York.

 Take your pick from the different eras of history which have left their mark on York.
-Walk the two-mile Roman walls which circle the city or go back to the time of the Vikings at the Jorvik Viking Centre.
+Walk the two-mile Roman walls circling the city or go back to the time of the Vikings at the Jorvik Viking Centre.
 Climb up to Clifford’s Tower on the site of William the Conqueror’s original castle or admire the stained glass windows and climb the tower at York Minster.

 The 14th-century half-timbered buildings of the Shambles are one of York’s prettiest spots – and the starting point for nightly ghost tours.
-Indulge your sweet tooth at the Chocolate Story museum or with afternoon tea at Betty’s.
+Indulge your sweet tooth at the Chocolate Story* or with afternoon tea at Betty’s.
 And don’t miss the Castle Museum, my favourite spot in York is a former prison that’s now a eclectic museum with a recreated Victorian Street.

-Where to stay in York: Just outside the city centre in a leafy residential area, Marmadukes Town House Hotel is a former gentleman’s residence, with antique furniture, roll-top baths and four-poster beds, along with a restaurant rated one of the best places to eat in York.
+Where to stay in York: Just outside the centre in a leafy residential area, Marmadukes Town House* is a former gentleman’s residence, with antique furniture, roll-top baths and four-poster beds, along with a restaurant rated one of the best places to eat in York.

 Read more: A weekend in York: A 48-hour itinerary